NeonilaH/Bash-commands-HW-1-2/HW_2_GitBash.md

 `head -n4 tf_4.txt`
  35. Command in one line.
 Create a folder and create a text file with contents.
 `mkdir B && touch B/myfile.txt`
  36. Command in one line.
-Move to any one folder text files that have the word “sec” in their content `grep -rl "sec" | xargs mv -t B`
+Move to any one folder text files that have the word “sec” in their content<br/>
+`grep -rl "sec" | xargs mv -t B`
  37. Command in one line.
-Copy to any one folder text files that have the word “sec” in their content `grep -rl "sec" | xargs cp -t B`
+Copy to any one folder text files that have the word “sec” in their content<br/>
+`grep -rl "sec" | xargs cp -t B`
  38. Command in one line.
-Find all lines with "sec" in all text files, copy and paste these lines into one new created text file.
+Find all lines with "sec" in all text files, copy and paste these lines into one new created text file.<br/>
 `grep -iro 'sec' > sssssoo.txt`
  39. Command in one line.
 Delete text files that have the word “sec” in their content `grep -l "sec" * | xargs rm`